aronp/CMST/README.md

     The function is infinitely differentiable with no discontinuities in any derivative.
 This eliminates the "spectral ringing" and mechanical jerk caused by piecewise functions like the Planck-taper or Tukey window.

 2.  **Zero-Preserving :**
-    Derived from CMST theorey, the kernel guarantees the preservation of realness in the signal chain.
+    Derived from CMST theory, the kernel guarantees the preservation of realness in the signal chain.
 It does not introduce artificial complex roots (phantom oscillations) into the passband.

 3.  **Interlace-Preserving Transform:**
     For all derivatives, the window acts as a variation-diminishing operator.
 It preserves the root-interlacing structure of the underlying signal, ensuring that derivative noise is bounded and geometric topology is maintained even at the boundaries.